Who are we?

 We need to collect some types of personal data to help deliver our vision of healthy ecosystems for all across the south east of England.
 In line with GDPR, we will only collect, store and use your personal data when we have identified a clear purpose and reason to do so, e.g. you have asked us to contact you about volunteering opportunities.
 This is known as our lawful basis for processing data.

 The reasons we may collect personal data are outlined below:

 1. To send you information about our work

-We respect your right to update the information we hold about you, or your right to be removed from the list and your details forgotten at any time.
-Should you want to remove yourself from either list, please contact us on firstname.lastname@example.org, or click the ‘unsubscribe’ button at the footer of one of our campaign emails.
+For both mailing lists, we respect your right to update the information we hold about you, or your right to be removed from the list and your details forgotten at any time.
+Should you want to remove yourself from either list, please contact us at firstname.lastname@example.org, or click the ‘unsubscribe’ button at the footer of one of our campaign emails.
 If you appear inactive for over three years, such as not opening our emails, we will remove you from our database.

 You may be a partner or landowner working with us on one of our projects.
 In this case, we would only send you relevant information on project progress, key updates and to gather information for reporting and monitoring purposes.
 The lawful basis for this contact would be legitimate interest or contractual.

 2. To enable you to volunteer with us at events and on specific projects

 If you are signed up to our South East Rivers Trust Mailing List, you will receive information about our upcoming events.
 You will have given us permission to be included on this Mailing List and therefore our lawful basis for sending this information is consent.